Battle of Edessa

-The Battle of Edessa took place between the armies of the Roman Empire under the command of Emperor Valerian and Sasanian forces under Shahanshah (King of the Kings) Shapur I in 260.
-The Roman army was defeated and captured in its entirety by the Persian forces; for the first time, a Roman emperor was taken prisoner.
-As such, the battle is generally viewed as one of the worst disasters in military history.
+The Battle of Edessa took place between the armies of the Roman Empire, under the command of Emperor Valerian, and the Sasanian Empire under Shapur I, in Edessa (now the Turkish city of Urfa) in 260.
+The Roman army was defeated and captured in its entirety by the Sasanian forces; for the first time, a Roman emperor was taken prisoner.

 Background and prelude

 Prior to the battle, Shapur I had penetrated several times deeply into Roman territory, conquering and plundering Antioch in Syria in 253 or 256.
-After defeating the usurper Aemilianus and assuming the power for himself, Valerian arrived in the eastern provinces as soon as he could (254 or 255) and gradually restored order.
+After defeating the usurper Aemilianus and assuming imperial power for himself, Valerian arrived in the eastern provinces as soon as he could (254 or 255) and gradually restored order.
 Soon he had to confront a naval Gothic invasion in northern Asia Minor.
 The Goths ravaged Pontus and moved south into Cappadocia.
 An attempt by Valerian and his army in Antiocheia to intercept them failed because of the plague.
-While his army was in that weakened state, Shapur invaded northern Mesopotamia in 260, probably in early spring.
+While Valerian's army was in that weakened state, Shapur invaded northern Mesopotamia in 260, probably in early spring.